 DH: By taking those photographs, your grandfather documented history and created a vantage point that today's visitors no longer have.
 And by donating those pictures, you provided the opportunity for future visitors to observe how the dwelling once looked, as well as for the National Park Service employees to study and learn when and how the cliff dwelling deteriorated and how to use preventative methods against further damage.
 If you could photograph one thing for future generations, what would it be?

 SW: That's the question, isn't it?
 You never know what will be important in the future or what will happen to the things that we have today, so how do you decide?
 For an archeologist, the answer is easy- everything!

 DH: What would you tell your grandfather today if you saw him on the walls of the Salado cliff dwellings?

 SW: I'd tell him to get down from there- carefully.

 A picture is worth a thousand words, and Frank Zeile's photographs give us a window to the past as natural and human destruction has drastically changed the Salado structures into what we see today.
 It's no coincidence that his grandson, Scott Wood, was drawn to the study and preservation of these structures and other archeological sties in the area.
 The awe and respect for ancient sites such as Tonto was obviously passed down through their family; hopefully it continues to spread through today's society.

 It is important that when you visit ancient sites or stumble upon artifacts to remember the past of these treasures and think of the future generations that have the right to see them just as you do.
-Tonto National Monument is just one site in Arizona that contains so much cultural history.
-Thanks to Mr. Wood and Zeile, we are able to see how the Salado lived and visited their homes, as well as how the cliff dwellings looked a hundred years ago!
+Tonto National Monument is just one site in Arizona that contains substantial cultural history.
+Thanks to Mr. Wood and Zeile, we are able to see how the Salado lived as well as how the cliff dwellings looked a hundred years ago!

 -Written by D. Herzner